 More time to work on applications

-Since the hard deadline for rolling admissions is significantly longer, you can spend more time working on various aspects of your application, like improving your grades, reviewing your personal statement, and bringing up your standardized test scores.
+Since deadlines for rolling admissions are significantly longer, you can spend more time working on various aspects of your application, like improving your grades, reviewing your personal statement, and bringing up your standardized test scores.
+You can also take time to commit yourself more fully to your extracurricular activities

 Once you’ve finished completing applications with earlier deadlines, you can spend a few more weeks editing, revising, and making sure your rolling admission applications are perfect.
-Use this time to your advantage to make sure your application is the best it can be.
+This is a great way to help you manage college application stress.

 02

-Since your application is reviewed as it is submitted, one of the advantages of rolling admission is that you aren’t being compared alongside the entirety of all applications.
-Your application is reviewed and the admissions officers will make a decision based on the number of spots that remain.
-The earlier you apply via rolling admissions, the less students you are competing with for admission.
+Since your application is reviewed as soon as it’s submitted, one of the advantages of rolling admission is that you aren’t being compared alongside every single other application.
+That being said, admissions officers will make their decision based on the number of spots that remain in the incoming class.
+So the earlier you apply via rolling admissions, the less students you’ll be competing with for admission.

 03